 Dillingham, a native of Brookfield, Ohio, played in rock and jazz bands throughout high school, sat in weekly at the jam session at local Cedar's Café, and lucked out with a high school teacher that did not mind loaning him records.
 Dillingham became serious about the pursuit of music as a career while at Youngstown State University as an undergraduate, studying under the instruction of Tony Leonardi.
 After graduating with a Bachelor’s of Music degree in Music Performance with an Emphasis on Jazz, Dillingham’s education continued at Duquesne University in Pittsburgh, where he worked with Jeffrey Turner, principal bass of the Pittsburgh Symphony, and subsequently received a Master’s of Music degree in Music Performance.
 He also attended the National Repertory Orchestra Festival in Breckenridge, Colorado and the School for Improvisational Music in New York.

 Today, Dillingham is known around the city for his versatility, flexibility, and foundational bass playing.
 He draws inspiration from classical icons like Bach and Brahms to jazz greats like Charlie Parker, Ornette Coleman, John Coltrane, and Miles Davis, and chalks up his other influences to things both tangible and intangible: nature, water, God.
-Dillingham has played with many notable musicians and groups, including Melvin Butler, Kevin Mahogany, Venessa Rubin, Willie Pickens, Dee Alexander, Victor Goines, Bobby Broom, Sean Jones, Kimberly Gordon, Robert Irving III, Take 6, Lupe Fiasco, Mike Reed, Ernest Dawkins, and George Fludas.
+Dillingham has played with many notable musicians and groups, including Melvin Butler, Kevin Mahogany, Venessa Rubin, Willie Pickens, Dee Alexander, Victor Goines, Bobby Broom, Sean Jones, Kimberly Gordon, Robert Irving III, Mike Reed, Jim Baker, and George Fludas.
 He has appeared on albums by Quentin Coaxum (Current), Fumée Gypsy Project (Reverie), Hard Art Groop (The Art of Affliction and the Science of Feeling Groovy), Jim Gailloreto Jazz String Quintet (forthcoming), and Greg Ward (also forthcoming).
 Dillingham is also a member of the Chicago Sinfonietta and the Chicago Philharmonic, and appears on albums from the Chicago Sinfonietta (Dances and Delights) and Camerata Chicago (Haydn and Mysliveček Cello Concertos).
 He’s no stranger to country and bluegrass, either, appearing on Whiskey Halo by singer Jodee Lewis (which won the Independent Music Award for Best Album: Country).